danielabar/meblog/src/markdown/stimulus-copy-to-clipboard.md

 Both targets and values end up as `this.something` in the controller, which can be a little confusing.
 The distinction is:

-Targets are DOM elements that the controller can reference.
+**Targets** are DOM elements that the controller can reference.
 Use this when you need to perform DOM manipulation.
 These are specified by adding `data-{controllerName}-target="foo"` on any DOM element that the controller needs access to.

-Values are inputs that can be provided to the controller to vary its behaviour.
+**Values** are inputs that can be provided to the controller from the DOM to vary its behaviour.
 These are specified by adding `data-{controllerName}-{variableName}="{variableValue}"` on the element where the controller is declared.

-To clarify, here is the final version of the controller with comments explaining the mapping from targets and values to the DOM:
+Here is the final version of the controller with comments explaining the mapping from targets and values to the DOM:

 ```javascript
 import { Controller } from "@hotwired/stimulus"